MBBS student in TN ragged, tries to end life | Education

 - India

-A second year MBBS student of a state run medical college here was subjected to ragging by four seniors and he attempted to end his life, authorities said on Sunday.
-The victim, a young man now in a depressed state of mind, is being treated for injuries on his hand (around wrist), medical authorities told PTI.
+The victim, a young man now in a depressed state of mind, is being treated for injuries on his hand (around wrist) as well, medical authorities told PTI.

+Following a complaint, a panel was set up by the Dharmapuri Government Medical College (DGMC), and an enquiry found that the allegation of ragging including verbal abuse was true.

+The findings of the committee led to the suspension of four students, all of them in their third year from the college and permanent suspension from the hostel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)